-WHAT IS YOUR DESTINY— BORN ONCE AND DIE TWICE OR BORN TWICE AND DIE ONCE!
+WHAT IS YOUR DESTINY— BORN ONCE AND DIE TWICE OR BORN TWICE AND DIE ONCE OR NEVER DIE!

-Born again! – When I was studying the book of Revelation and I came across this saying; “Born once, die twice – Born twice, die once.”
+Born again! – When I was studying the Bible and I came across this saying; “Born once, die twice – Born twice, die once or never die.”
 I thought about it briefly and realized the spiritual truth behind this saying.
 I want to share this truth with you today.

 From the Garden of Eden until now, only two people are recorded to have evaded death: Enoch and Elijah.
 Enoch walked with God: and he was not; for God took him.
 (Genesis 5:24) In other words, Enoch walked so closely with God, that when his life was winding up [365 years; Genesis 5:23], the Lord simply took him.

 He did not cross the threshold of death.
 When Elijah had reached the end of his time he and Elisha were walking, and it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, and parted them both asunder; and Elijah went up by a whirlwind into heaven.
 [2 Kings 2:11]

 Not even Moses escaped death.
 David’s tomb remains to this day.
 Death is an inescapable fact of life.
 Every airplane that takes flight must eventually touch down again, and every baby that comes into this world must one day leave it.